-Total, system-wide call volume has declined from calls annually in 2011 to in 2015 and is expected to decline to around in 2016.
-Repair and service related calls have declined from in 2015, and are expected to drop further to customer per year in 2016-a reduction As a result, call center "customer facing" roles (both in house and contracted system-wide, in New York, New Jersey and Connecticut) have migrated to diagnostics and back office support; the number of traditional "operators" has declined (in all three states) even as outcomes dramatically improve.
+82 Total, system-wide call volume has declined from the calls annually in 2011 to the in 2015 and is expected to decline to around the in 2016.
+Repair and service related calls have declined from the customer per year in 2016-a reduction to the customer facing" roles (both in house and contracted system-wide, in New York, New Jersey and Connecticut) have migrated to diagnostics and back office support; the number of traditional "operators" has declined (in all three states) the even as outcomes dramatically improve.